neovim/neovim/CONTRIBUTING.md

 #### Testing

+- Please run all tests before submitting a pull request:

+    ```shell
+    $ make test
+    $ make unittest
+    $ cd src/nvim/testdir && make  # legacy vim tests
+    ```
-- We are unlikely to merge your PR if the Travis build fails.
+  We are unlikely to merge your PR if the Travis build fails.
 - The Travis build does not currently run the tests under valgrind, but you are encouraged to do so locally.